 Class 3: – Truck or tent trailer camping:

 Sleeping in the back of your pickup truck, Jeep or SUV with or without a camper shell.
 Or, pulling a glorified tent on wheels with screened windows and a small kitchen.

 This method usually requires some type of maintained road to access your campsite.

 Class 2 – Truck camper, van, or travel trailer camping:

 Camping in a camper mounted on a truck, van camper, or small travel trailer (think R pod or T@B).
 A camper or trailer affords a place to eat “indoors” free of bugs and wind, a cookstove, and perhaps a porta-potty with either an inside or outside shower.

 Sportsmobile vans and Earth Roamers are the top of the line in this category and can crossover into the RV category.

 Class 1 – RV or cabin camping:

-In our 40 years of camping, I have had the privilege of camping in all classes 2 through 5.
-My parents enjoyed a 30 foot RV, so I did get to experience Class 1 when they took their grandchildren to Yosemite or the Pacific coast.
+I’ve had the privilege of camping in every class 1 through 5.
+My parents enjoyed a 30-foot RV, so I did get to experience Class 1 when they took their grandchildren to Yosemite or the Pacific coast.
 I have yet to sail on a yacht, however.

 Let me know if I missed a style of camping that should be included in a “class.”
-Don’t you think having classes of camping would provide clarity and bragging rights?
+Don’t you think implementing classes for camping would provide clarity and bragging rights?
 Why should the 4 wheelers and rock climbers get all the glory?